welpdev/mailchimp-bundle/README.md

 * Use your own userProvider (basic `FosSubscriberProvider` included to interface with FosUserBundle) (✔)
 * Synchronize Merge Fields with your config (✔)
 * Synchronize your subscriber with a List (✔)
-* Use lifecycle event to subscribe/unsubscribe/delete subscriber from a List (need test)
+* Use lifecycle event to subscribe/unsubscribe/delete subscriber from a List (✔)
 * Retrieve [MailChimp Object](https://github.com/drewm/mailchimp-api) to make custom MailChimp API V3 requests (✔)
 * Register Webhooks (✔)